nelson-n/cs-math-nn/README.md

 <!--- --------------------------------------------------------------------- --->

-# Computer Science - Math - Neural Networks
+# Computer Science - Math - Deep Learning
 <a href='https://github.com/nelson-n/cs-math-nn/blob/main/Assorted/Assets/RepoLogo.png'><img src='/Assorted/Assets/RepoLogo.png' align="right" height="160" /></a>

-This curriculum is my personal approach to learning topics in computer science, mathematics, and neural networks (+ quant finance) from first principles.
+This curriculum is my personal approach to learning topics in computer science, mathematics, and deep learning (+ quant finance) from first principles.
 This repository is not necessarily a full curriculum, but rather a reflection of my interests, needs, and gaps in my knowledge.
-However, my goal is to cover the whole compute stack from transistors and assembly to the math underpinning neural networks.
+However, my goal is to cover the whole compute stack from transistors and assembly to the math underpinning transformer models.
 As such, the notes and exercises compiled below should form a solid computer science, math, and deep learning curriculum.

 <!--- --------------------------------------------------------------------- --->